The Braves’ 10 Greatest Pitchers

 In 1947, Spahn’s first full season with the Braves, he set the tone for what was to follow; he won 21 games and posted a 2.33 earned run average for his first of three NL ERA titles.
 He racked up wins as if contractually obligated to do so; he led the NL eight times, including five consecutive seasons from 1957 to 1961, when he turned 40.
 To prove his perseverance, the 42-year-old Spahn dueled for 16 innings with San Francisco ace Juan Marichal on July 2, 1963 and threw a remarkable 201 pitches, finally bowing 1-0 on a Willie Mays home run—and returned on four days’ rest to forge a five-shutout in the heat and humidity of Houston.

 At the plate, Spahn was no automatic out.
-His 35 career home runs is a NL record and one shy of the all-time mark held by Wes Ferrell.
+His 35 career home runs are a NL record and three shy of the all-time mark held by Wes Ferrell.

 Greg Maddux (1993-2003)